How to Stop Getting Facebook Ads in 2024

 List-based retargeting

-This type of retargeting allows the site owners to upload a contact list to use in a social media advertising campaign.
-The ad platform uses the contact list to identify individuals who use the same contact info on the social media site and serves up retargeting ads to them.
+This type of retargeting allows the site owners to upload a contact list for a social media advertising campaign.
+The ad platform uses the contact list to identify individuals who use the same contact information on the social media site and serves retargeting ads to them.

 2. Sponsored ads

 Sponsored ads are paid advertisements launched from a Facebook business page.
-These ads get sent to a target audience to get reactions, likes, shares, comments, and views.
+They are sent to a target audience to generate reactions, likes, shares, comments, and views.

 A sponsored ad is an attempt by a business to draw in a larger audience that may also convert into more customers who purchase the advertised products or services.